 You can determine how much you owe by applying the federal rate (Steuermesszahl) to your company’s taxable business income, which results in a basic tax amount.

-Corporate tax exemptions and credits in Germany
+Are there any exemptions and credits in Germany?

-Corporate tax exemptions in Germany
+Corporate tax exemptions

 Several types of income are exempt from corporate tax in Germany.
 The most important ones include:

-• Company-level capital contributions upon the company’s formation or capital increase.
+- Company-level capital contributions upon the company’s formation or capital increase.
 This is regardless of whether the contribution was in return for shares, other membership rights, or just in connection with an increase in the capital reserves.

-• Shareholder-level capital repayments from the company if they do not contain dividend distributions.
+- Shareholder-level capital repayments from the company if they do not contain dividend distributions.
 If they exceed the book value of the shareholder’s investment, the amount that exceeds it is taxable.

-• 95% of domestic and foreign dividends.
+- 95% of domestic and foreign dividends

-• 95% of capital gains from the sale of shares in a company.
+- 95% of capital gains from the sale of shares in a company

-• Investment grants for investments in the new federal states.
+- Investment grants for investments in the new federal states

-Corporate tax credits in Germany
+Corporate tax credits

 Tax incentives are rarely offered to businesses in Germany.
 This is partly to reduce the state budget and partly to ensure that all taxpayers are treated equally across the country.